 - Problems with memory and cognition

-If these symptoms are familiar to you, talk with your doctor.
-A blood test can determine whether a woman has Low T. What a doctor determines as low could depend on the woman’s age, health, and other issues.
+What a doctor determines as low testosterone could depend on the woman’s age, health, and other issues.
 Testosterone plays a vital role in maintaining several body functions, appearance, and even memory and cognition.
 Maintaining normal, age-appropriate levels is essential for maintaining good health and a positive quality of life.
 Even women who experience low testosterone levels due to age may find comfort and relief from testosterone replacement therapy.

 A Healthier Heart

 We know that low testosterone levels can increase the risk of cardiovascular issues, but can TRT help with your risk of heart disease or stroke?
 Evidence suggests that it might.
 Testosterone helps boost healthy red blood cell production, and a recent study of 83,000 men found men with low levels of testosterone who returned to normal levels decreased their risk of heart attack by 24%, and risk of stroke 36%.
 It’s not known if these results are generalizable to women.

 Women naturally have less muscle mass than men, and testosterone is linked to increased muscle mass.
 A leaner body naturally helps control weight and increases energy.
 TRT can help decrease fat levels while promoting muscle mass and strength.

 Testosterone levels are directly linked to bone density, and low T directly correlates with risk of osteoporosis in both men and women.
 Clinical trials show TRT can help boost bone mineral density in both the hip and spine.
 Additionally, studies of females transitioning into males found that TRT treatments naturally improved bone density in participants.